databricks/spark-deep-learning/README.md

 ## Spark version compatibility

-To work with the latest code, Spark 2.3.0 is required and Python 3.6 are recommended .
+To work with the latest code, Spark 2.3.0 is required and Python 3.6 & Scala 2.11 are recommended .
 See the [travis config](https://github.com/databricks/spark-deep-learning/blob/master/.travis.yml) for the regularly-tested combinations.

 Compatibility requirements for each release are listed in the [Releases](#releases) section.